-One-day report writing training course that teaches how to rapidly create effective business reports that are reader-focused and persuasive.
+Report writing training course teaching practical techniques for rapidly creating effective business reports that are reader-focused and persuasive.

 Effective report writing is an essential skill for both the individual and the business.
 For the individual, it is a career skill that can make a huge difference to how they are perceived within their field.
 For the business, effective internal and external reports increase efficiency, profitability and employee and customer satisfaction.

 Report writing training is ideal for anyone who wants to improve their report writing skills.
 Typical delegates include:

 - Employees who have to prepare reports on a regular basis.

 - Plan reports to target readers and achieve objectives.

 - Produce compelling recommendation reports that are easy to read, understand and act upon.